pouyakary/KaryScript/README.md

 You can find some example syntaxes is the [Grammar Test Cases](https://github.com/karyfoundation/karyscript/blob/master/tests/grammar/cases.txt)

+Or see [how much of the grammar](https://github.com/karyfoundation/karyscript/blob/master/tests/codes/test.kk) is currently implemented and can be compiled

 If you have any suggestions please [comment under this issue](https://github.com/karyfoundation/karyscript/issues/1)